Swarna Sahasra, Mohiniyattam Dancer from Chennai

 She learnt Carnatic singing in Kalashetra from Charulatha Mani and later from 6 other teachers.
 It was only after years of learning and researching about dance, she developed the interest for Carnatic singing.
 Even today, she continues to go for singing classes at least once a week for about 3-4 hours.

-swarna sahasra started Teaching Indian Classical Dance at the Age of 16
+Swarna Sahasra Started Teaching Indian Classical Dance from Age 16

 When she was at High School, one of her family friends saw her live performance, and later insisted Swarna to teach her daughter.
 Soon, she started teaching full time, and after graduating out of High School, she had 35 students.
 She even relocated to Singapore for a brief period to teach Bharathnatayam or Mohiniyattam to students.
 Though she enjoyed teaching abroad, she felt it was better to return to India, start her own dance school, and promote the art in her own country.

 First Arangetram for a Swarna Sahasra’s Student

 After 18 months of classes, Swarna's disciple Sandhya Thiagarajanmurthy, a 9th grade student completed her first arangetram on 23 October 2016.
 The entire arangetram was conceptualised by her.
 It was titled 'Krishnaarpanam' which focussed on different life stages of Lord Krishna, from being a baby to adolescent to adult stage.